August 8, 2018 , 8:30 am , 4 pm

 NHADACA 130 Pembroke Rd.
 Suite 100, Concord, NH

-This Training is Full.
-Please Call to be Added to Waitlist.
+TRAINING FULL: Please Call to be Added to the Wait List

 PRESENTATION: The goal of this workshop is to introduce attendees to the performance domains of the CRSW credential: Ethical Responsibility, Advocacy, Mentoring & Education, Recovery & Wellness Support.
 Information will be specific to peer support and working with individuals with substance use and co-occurring mental health disorders in a supportive way.
 Participants will understand the scope of service that CRSWs are able to provide, the variety of settings where these skills can be employed and the unique and powerful value that peer support services offer individuals pursuing recovery.
 Participants will learn how to work collaboratively across systems to better serve client needs.